owenchanghao/spider-pbc/README.md

+# Scraping People's Bank of China (PBC)

-# A Python-based web scraping script for information from People's Bank of China (PBC).
+A Python-based web scraping script for public information from People's Bank of China (PBC).

+According to PBC's ``robots.txt``, scraping public information is considered legal.